Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

-Now consider a genetic variation in the organism that creates additional metabolic costs, but in keeping with our baseline assumption, does not alter biological function in any other respect.
-The products of the genetic variation (i.e. extra mRNA transcripts or translated proteins) may alter the mass of the mutant, which we denote by $\tilde{m}(t)$.
-However the baseline assumption means that these changes do not affect the ability of the organism to assimilate energy for its resting metabolism, so that the left-hand side of Eq.~\eqref{1} remains $\Pi(m(t))$, where $m(t)$ is now the {\it unperturbed} mass of the organism (the mass of all the pre-variation biological materials).
-The power input $\Pi(m(t))$ depends on $m(t)$ rather than $\tilde m(t)$ since only $m(t)$ contributes to the processes that allow the organism to process nutrients.
+Proceeding with the $s_c$ derivation, the products of the genetic variation (i.e. extra mRNA transcripts or translated proteins) may alter the mass of the mutant, which we denote by $\tilde{m}(t)$.
+The left-hand side of Eq.~\eqref{1} remains $\Pi(m(t))$, where $m(t)$ is now the {\it unperturbed} mass of the organism (the mass of all the pre-variation biological materials).
+The power input $\Pi(m(t))$ depends on $m(t)$ rather than $\tilde m(t)$ since only $m(t)$ contributes to the processes that allow the organism to process nutrients, in accordance with the assumption that power input is unaltered in order to calculate $s_c$.
 It is also convenient to express our dynamics in terms of $m(t)$ rather than $\tilde m(t)$, since the condition defining reproductive time $t_r$ remains unchanged, $m(t_r) = \epsilon m_0$, or in other words when the unperturbed mass reaches $\epsilon$ times the initial unperturbed mass $m_0$.
 Thus Eq.~\eqref{1} for the mutant takes the form $\Pi(m(t)) = \tilde B(m(t)) + \tilde E(m(t)) dm(t)/dt$, where $\tilde B(m(t)) = B(m(t)) + \delta B$ and $\tilde E(m(t)) = E(m(t)) + \delta E$ are the mutant maintenance and synthesis costs.
-We assume the perturbations $\delta B$ and $\delta E$ are independent of $m(t)$, though the theory can be generalized to models where the extra metabolic costs vary throughout the organism's development.
-In the Supplementary Information (SI), we show a sample calculation of $\delta B$ and $\delta E$ for mutations in ${\it E. coli}$ and fission yeast involving short extra genetic sequences transcribed into non-coding RNA.
+For simplicity, we assume the perturbations $\delta B$ and $\delta E$ are independent of $m(t)$, though this assumption can be relaxed.
+In SI Sec.~IV, we show a sample calculation of $\delta B$ and $\delta E$ for mutations in ${\it E. coli}$ and fission yeast involving short extra genetic sequences transcribed into non-coding RNA.
 This provides a concrete illustration of the framework we now develop.